-PRO: PRO in the CCR is the variable that is bound by the functional head that introduces the antecedent of the CCR in its specifier.
-It has an unvalued case feature that is valued via case/feature transmission with the functional head.20 This results in it having the same case feature as its antecedent/controller.
+25Case transmission seems to be obligatory in Telugu as it only has a CCR, but we know that in some languages (e.g., Russian, Icelandic) PRO can alternate between case transmission and independent case assignment, hence we might expect a similar type of alternation for complex reflexives.
+An intriguing candidate for such a language is Sanzhi Dargwa.
+As shown in the introduction, Sanzhi Dargwa has a CCR where the first element copies the case of the antecedent.
+It also has a complex reflexive where, instead of copied case, the first element shows genitive case (the case typically assigned to an NP embedded within the same case feature as its antecedent/controller.
 Like the intensifier, we can take a strong or weak syntactic analysis of the φ -features of PRO.
 A number of authors have argued on both empirical and theoretical grounds that PRO should be viewed a minimal (i.e. lacking valued φ -features) and only have its feature valued via feature transmission (Kratzer 2009, Landau 2008, 2016).
 If these arguments are correct, then for PRO, the strong syntactic analysis appears to be on the right track, and hence we follow it below.
 Again, we believe the analysis could be amended to a weak syntactic analysis of PRO's φ -features if future research uncovers that is the right analysis.
 What is important for us is that agreement in case features only seems amenable to an analysis in terms of morphosyntactic agreement, hence only a strong syntactic analysis of case feature sharing between the antecedent, PRO and the intensifier seems viable.